-Finally two months into my trip I’m finally at the northern tip of the Highlands waiting for the Viking ship the Northlink called Hamnavoe.
-Well actually I drove onboard for the 1.5hour trip from the unfortunately named Scrabster (Thurso) to Stromness, Orkney which is on the island they call the mainland.
+Finally two months into my trip I’m finally at the northern tip of the Highlands waiting for the Viking ship the Northlink company called Hamnavoe.
+Actually I drove onboard for the 1.5 hour trip from the unfortunately named Scrabster (Thurso) to Stromness, Orkney which is on the island they call the mainland.

 Churchill used POW labour to link three of the islands together with a series of causeways in WW2, and reduce the escape routes presumably (there was a museum about this but war is not really my thing!)
-What was cute was that a whole lot of Italian prisoners were shipped to Orkney, they didn’t know what had hit them, and got permission to convert a couple of barracks into a church – which is still there today and flying the Italian flag.
+What was quaint was that a whole lot of Italian prisoners were shipped to Orkney; they didn’t know what had hit them but got permission to convert a couple of barracks into a church – which is still there today and flying the Italian flag.

-I wandered around all of this coat looking for puffins but they had just left for the year even in these northern parts.
-Haven’t seen a puffin yet, will have to settle for a tea towel!
+I wandered around all of this coast looking for puffins but they had just left for the year even in these northern parts.
+Haven’t seen a puffin yet, so will have to settle for a tea towel!

 And finally in the centre of the island sitting in some farmland is the famous stone henge circle of Brodgar.
 Impressive at 104m diameter and prettily surrounded by purple heather at this time of year.